On the singularities of the spectral shift function for some tight-binding models: Introduction

+We consider operators of the form $H_1\otimes I+I\otimes H_2$ that combine translational motion with internal configuration space.
+Such models are used in the physical literature to describe union of quantum particles with localized interactions where $H_1$ acts only on the first part of the system.
+The operator $H_2$ describes the dynamics within the second part of the system \cite{lewin}.
+Other tight-binding models \cite{DFF} have been studied in metal-insulator transitions to capture the competing tendencies toward electron localization and mobility in materials (see also \cite{masc,mat}).
+For instance, the Hubbard model (see Figure \ref{fig2}) describes the behavior of interacting quantum particles in an atomic lattice where particle can hop between lattice sites and if two particles occupy the same site, they interact with each other through the operator $H_2$ \cite{hubbard1,hubbard2}.
+See also \cite{fef} and the references therein for recent works on tight-binding approximations for continuum magnetic two-dimensional crystalline structures.

-This work aims to improve our understanding of the mechanisms involved in the creation of eigenvalues clusters under (relatively) compact perturbations in the vicinity of some special points of the spectrum, called here thresholds.
-So far, such mechanisms have mainly been studied when a threshold coincides or is induced by an eigenvalue of infinite multiplicity.
-This has been performed in the self-adjoint perturbation setting (see \cite{rai,tda,ferrai,brra,brmi,sata,mpr} and references therein), as well as in the non-self-adjoint perturbation case (see \cite{sam1,sam2}).
-Such phenomena are also related to long range perturbations at the threshold of the absolutely continuous component of the spectrum, as is the case of the hydrogen atom model \cite{teschl}.
-Technically, the formation of cluster of eigenvalues is somehow encoded in the behavior of the \textit{Spectral Shift Function} (SSF) \cite{lifshits,krei}, a useful notion for spectral analysis and scattering theory of quantum system, when it is well defined.
-However, in contrast to the scattering matrix, the spectral shift function is meaningful both on the continuous and discrete spectra.
+This paper is devoted, in particular, to improve our understanding of the mechanisms involved in the distribution, the creation and the accumulation of bound states under relatively compact self-adjoint perturbations, in the vicinity of the thresholds points of the spectrum of some discrete tight-binding hamiltonians.
+For continuous models, these mechanisms have mainly been studied when a threshold coincides or is induced by an eigenvalue of infinite multiplicity (see \cite{rai,rawa1,rawa2,tda,ferrai,brra,brmi,sata} and references therein).
+Such phenomena are also related to long range perturbations at the threshold of the absolutely continuous component of the spectrum as is the case of the hydrogen atom model \cite{teschl}.
+However, there are few results showing spectral accumulation phenomena near the thresholds points of the spectrum under relatively compact self-adjoint perturbations of discrete models (see the recent work \cite{mpr}).